 The morphology of gas holes that formed took many shapes, even in the same casting.
-Both fissure-type gas holes, and small spherical and pear-shaped holes were very often observed in the same casting.
-Although, for the most part, gas holes that formed were located just underneath the surface, and most extended no more than 0.25 in.
-(0.6 cm) into the casting; a few castings contained gas fissures almost 0.50 in.
-(1.27 cm) long (Fig. 10).
-Because of the sub-surface nature of the defects, the incorporation of large amounts of alloying elements that form stable N compounds may not be needed, since only these sub-surface layers are affected.
+Both fissure type gas holes as well as small spherical and pear shaped holes were very often observed in the same casting.
+Although for the most part, gas holes that formed were located just underneath the surface, and most extended no more than 0.25 in. into the casting, a few castings contained gas fissures almost 0.50 in. long (Figure 10).